tgrecojs/logseq/pages/Powerbox Pattern.md

 		- The powerbox itself **must have extensive authority.**
 			- At a minimum **it must hold all the authority that any of the applications it might service might need**.
 The powerbox then dynamically doles out these authorities based on POLA, to the actual instantiated (live) application (objects).
 		- Powersboxes can be dynamic
-			- As mentioned above, **the acts of a powerbox passing out authority (mentioned above) is an on-going process.**     Throughout an application's lifecycle   In some instances, a Powerbox may receive a request for a capability that it does itself not in possession of a capability object that exists within its system requests a reference for a capability that the Powerbox itself does not possess
+			- As mentioned above, **the acts of a powerbox passing out authority (mentioned above) is an on-going process.** The authority required for all objects in a system to function properly      Throughout an application's lifecycle   In some instances, a Powerbox may receive a request for a capability that it does itself not in possession of a capability object that exists within its system requests a reference for a capability that the Powerbox itself does not possess
 			- The powerbox even negotiates with the user on the application’s behalf for additional authorities if the application finds itself unable to fulfill its obligations without more powers.
 - ## Powerbox Construction
 	- Modules in a powerbox